Richard Zenith: Life

 Zenith curated, together with Carlos Felipe Moisés, the much acclaimed exhibition Fernando Pessoa, Plural como o Universo, dedicated to Pessoa's life and heteronyms, at Lisbon's Gulbenkian Foundation, São Paulo's Museum of Portuguese Language and Rio de Janeiro's Centro Cultural Correios.

-In 2021 Zenith published Fernando Pessoa: An Experimental Life, a monumental 1,050 page biography.
+In 2021 Zenith published Pessoa: An Experimental Life, a 1,055-page biography.
+In the United States it was published as Pessoa: A Biography.